Northern Pacific Plans Bizarre Ontario To Las Vegas Flight

 Northern Pacific’s Boeing 757 first class

-As initially reported by @IshrionA, Northern Pacific has now announced its first route.
-As of June 4, 2023, the airline plans to fly once weekly between Ontario, California (ONT), and Las Vegas, Nevada (LAS).
+Northern Pacific will indeed launch commercial flights shortly.
+As of July 14, 2023, the airline plans to fly once weekly between Ontario, California (ONT), and Las Vegas, Nevada (LAS).
 The schedule for this service will be as follows:

 Fridays from Ontario to Las Vegas departing 2:00PM arriving 3:00PM